-The day of Arafah falls on the ninth day of Dhul Hijjah and is considered the most important day of the Islamic Year.
+The Day of Arafah falls on the ninth day of Dhul Hijjah and is considered the most important day of the Islamic Year.
+The Day of Arafat 2023 is expected to fall on 27 June, the day before Eid al-Adha.
 Here are our seven reasons why you should fast on the Day of Arafah.

 On the Day of Arafah, it is believed that everyone will be resurrected and gathered on Mount Arafat to be held accountable for their actions.
 On the Day of Arafah, many people will submit themselves in worship and fast to cleanse their souls to receive the ultimate reward of entering Jannah (Paradise).
 This day is also the very essence of Hajj.

 1. It is the day when the religion of Islam was perfected.

 Allah (SWT) revealed to the Prophet Muhammad (SAW): “Today, I have perfected for you your religion, completed upon you My blessing and have approved for you Islam as your religion.”
 (Qur’an 5:3) Fasting on the Day of Arafah is a way to celebrate this monumental occasion.